mariocj89/sealedmock/README.md

 mock objects.

-SealedMock allows specify when you are done defining the mock, ensuring that any unexpected call to the mock is catched.
+SealedMock allows specify when you are done defining the mock, ensuring that any unexpected call to the mock is cached.

 # Install
 ```pip install sealedmock```